 System Overview

-Hareware Design
+Hardware Design

-As shown in Figure 2, the hardware of our gait monitoring system consists of Pi and accessories, Force Sensitive Resistor (FSR) and circuits, and holders.

-There are two bracelets in the system.
-Each has a pair of Pi Zero 2 W, NoIR camera V2, 780nm infrared filters, and portable batteries to form a stereo camera.
+Figure 2. shows a picture of the complete system and an outline of its operation.
+There are two wearables in the system, one for each ankle.
+Each wearable is outfitted with a Pi Zero 2 W, two NoIR V2 cameras that have a 780nm infrared filter, and portable batteries to form a stereo camera.
 The Pi has a 1GHz Quad-Core Processor with 512MB LPDDR2 RAM [7] and runs on the Pi OS.
-It will trigger cameras to take images of the marker on another bracelet when it receives the toe-off and heel strike event signal from the FSR.
+The signal from the FSR is used to trigger the cameras to take images of the marker on the other bracelet during the toe-off and heel strike phases.
 The NoIR cameras are similar to the cameras on smartphones except without infrared filters.
-Its illumination wavelength varies from 350 to 800nm [8].
+Its NoIR illumination wavelength varies from 350 to 800nm [8].
 Therefore, with the 780nm InfraRed filter, the image presents scenes under 780 to 800nm light.
-Compared with the visible light images (380 to 700nm), the infrared images have problems with fuzzy details, low contrast and spatial resolution, and poor visual effect [*2].
-These issues on the infrared image can help relieve people's concern about privacy leakage.
+Compared with the visible wavelength camera images (380 to 700nm), While the infrared cameras are unable to resolve fine details, they can easily resolve details with high contrast, such as the markers, thus affording an element of privacy in the data capture.
 A 1200mAh Pisugar3 provides 8-10 hours of battery life.
 Depending on the patients' conditions and needs, a small volume of 3.7V Lithium-ion Polymer Battery can support reduced dimension and comforter devices.

 Figure 2. a) Demonstration of devices: UART, pi connection, circuit, FSR, camera, filter; b) flow chart; c) pseudo-code

-The FSR used is a 0.5-inch circle polymer thick film sensor that exhibits a decrease in resistance with increased force applied to the sensor's surface.
-Two FSR are placed under the shoe on the position of the first metatarsal and heel [9].
+The FSR used is a 0.5-inch circle polymer thick film sensor that exhibits a decrease in resistance with an increasing force applied to the sensor's surface.
+Two FSRs are placed under the shoe, one at the first metatarsal and the other under the heel [9].
 The FSR circuit is a simple voltage divider.
-The approximate time count for a repeated discharge capacitor reaches the high state based on the size of FSR impedance, indicates a rough force scope laid on FSR, and a signal will be sent to Pi once it is below the threshold.
-Transferring the pixel position of the marker between Pis on the same bracelet, and ensuring both cameras take images simultaneously when steps occur, goes through on UART.
-To make the bracelet model fit most people, the 3D printed model can slightly deform to install on the ankle with hook and loop tape.
+The approximate time required for a repeatedly discharged capacitor to reach its high state is determined by the size of the FSR impedance and roughly indicates the force on the FSR.
+A trigger signal will be sent to the Raspberry Pi once it is below the threshold.
+The transfer of the pixel position of the marker between Pis on the same bracelet, and ensuring both cameras take images simultaneously when steps occur, goes through on UART.
+To make the bracelet model fit most people, the 3D printed model can slightly deform to install on the ankle with velcro tape.
 The dimension of the whole device is XXX, XXX, XXX.
 And the weight is XXX.

 Image Processing and Stereo Camera